rhsimplex/tetpack/README.md

 3. Compress cell axes by small fixed percentage.
 4. Check for collisions.
 5. If there are collisions, attempt to resolve by randomly walking the tetrahedron in configuration space for N steps (six degrees of freedom: three translational, three rotational).
 6. If collisions cannot be resolved, relax structure -- increase cell axes and relax via Ewald summation.
+Change parameters according to some temperature profile.
 7. Go to step 4.

-Currently, this algorithm hits a wall around 10% packing density (see https://github.com/rhsimplex/tetpack/blob/master/tetpack_results.pdf).
+Currently, this algorithm hits a wall around 14% packing density (see https://github.com/rhsimplex/tetpack/blob/master/tetpack_results.pdf).
 A number of possible improvements are described at the end of this document.

 =======
 Installation and running: